Cloud Migration Denver Checklist

 Cost Optimization

 The first three months after migration are critical for cost optimization.
 Initial cloud configurations are rarely optimal — they're designed for safety and reliability during migration.
-K3 Technology reviews your cloud spending monthly and implements right-sizing recommendations as usage patterns become clear.
-Common optimizations include downsizing over-provisioned virtual machines, converting steady-state workloads to reserved instances (saving 30-60%), implementing auto-scaling for variable workloads, optimizing storage tiers based on access patterns, and eliminating orphaned resources (unattached disks, unused IPs, idle load balancers).
+K3 Technology reviews cloud spending and implements right-sizing recommendations as usage patterns become clear.
+Common optimizations include downsizing over-provisioned virtual machines, evaluating reserved capacity for predictable workloads, implementing auto-scaling for variable workloads, optimizing storage tiers based on access patterns, and eliminating orphaned resources such as unattached disks, unused IPs, or idle load balancers.

 Performance Tuning